Bounces

 ### Domain Without MX Records

-A checker found no MX records for the email domain, though the domain may still have address records.
+An email checker found no MX records for the email domain, although the domain may still have address records.

-1. Ask the subscriber to confirm the address before importing it.
+1. Before you import the address, ask the subscriber to confirm that the address is correct.

-2. Check whether the domain is spelled correctly.
+2. Check that the domain is spelled correctly.

-3. If it is your own domain, add proper MX records through the mailbox provider.
+3. If this is your domain, add proper MX records through the mailbox provider.

-4. Avoid sending at volume to addresses on domains without normal receiving records.
+4. Avoid sending at volume to addresses on domains that do not have normal receiving records.

 ### Domain Cannot Receive Mail

-1. Do not import or send to the address as an active subscriber.
+1. Do not import the address as an active subscriber, and do not send to it as an active subscriber.

 2. Check whether the domain was mistyped.